pavelgar/lastfm-listening-history/README.md

-# LastFM listening history
+# Last.fm listening history

-Here I prototype the creation of an interactive data visualization web app, which will show a [last.fm](https://last.fm) user's listening history and the top tracks, artist, albums and genres during a chosen time period.
+Here I prototype an interactive data visualization web app, which shows my music listening history from [last.fm](https://last.fm).

-## Features

-## Technologies

-## Installation

-## Development

-## Licence
+The visualization shows a streamgraph of artists and their relative popularity each week.
+Viewers can zoom in on a particular time period to explore the data in more detail.

 [MIT Licence](./LICENCE)